mworion/MountWizzard4/doc/source/changelog/features.rst

 - split profiles in base and add-on
 - receive video indi for sat tracking and horizon setup
 - data exchange to EKOS SQLite for Location and horizon through SQLite interface
-- split imaging tab into operating and statistics
 - satellite scheduler